 Because of the urgency of this matter, the Federal Highway Administration (FHWA) recently issued a Request for Proposals to pilot the development of a TAMP in three state DOTs.
 Based on the proposed project description, the lessons learned during the pilot in three states will lead to the development of a guide that is expected to serve as a template for developing a TAMP in other states.
 The guide is expected to be developed in approximately 2 years after the start of the project.
 Therefore, there is an increased urgency to move forward with this project to facilitate and complement the FHWA’s effort so that a coordinated approach is developed.

-This project will result in the development of a Guidebook on Preparing a Transportation Asset Management Plan and electronic templates for use by state highway agencies to assist them with the preparation of the Transportation Asset Management Plans required under MAP-21.
+This project included the development of a Guidebook on Preparing a Transportation Asset Management Plan and electronic templates for use by state highway agencies to assist them with the preparation of the Transportation Asset Management Plans required under MAP-21.
 Both the Guidebook and electronic templates will supplement the AASHTO Transportation Asset Management Guide: A Focus on Implementation, Chapter 4, Transportation Asset Management Plan.

-Specifically, the project will result in the development of electronic templates for developing an initial and a core TAMP using pavements and bridges as examples.
-In addition, a Guidebook will be developed to support the use of the templates, describing the typical sources of information, providing examples of different strategies for addressing each section and possible strategies to integrate asset management with other plans.
-The products of this research (including the Guidebook and electronic templates) will address the requirements outlined in MAP-21 and will make use of readily-available information as much as possible to support the states’ performance-based asset management processes.
+Specifically, the project created electronic templates for developing an initial and a core TAMP using pavements and bridges as examples.
+In addition, the Guidebook is designed to support the use of the templates, describing the typical sources of information, providing examples of different strategies for addressing each section and possible strategies to integrate asset management with other plans.
+The products of this research (including the Guidebook and electronic templates) address the requirements outlined in MAP-21 and make use of readily-available information as much as possible to support the states’ performance-based asset management processes.